-- The Data Republic Catalog is an open catalog where you can publish datasets for commercialisation.
-Senate users (whose organization has also signed the DRPA) can explore available datasets and request access.
+The Data Republic Catalog is an open catalog where you can publish datasets for commercialisation.
+Data Republic platform users (whose organization has also signed the DRPA) can explore available datasets and request access.

-- The Closed Catalog is private and visible to your organization only.
-As an organization who has licensed Senate, you can use this Catalog to manage your datasets internally for exchange.
+The Closed Catalog is private and visible to your organization only.
+As an organization who has licensed the Data Republic platform, you can use this Catalog to manage your datasets internally for exchange.
 Authorized users within your organization can view published datasets, data listing descriptions and request access to datasets for their insight projects.

 What is a Data Listing?

 Data Listings are created and managed by Data Custodians who participate in Data Republic’s secure data exchange ecosystem.
-Listings provide an easy way for Senate users to evaluate and request access to specific slices of data (Data Packages) for insight projects on Senate.
+Listings provide an easy way for Data Republic platform users to evaluate and request access to specific slices of data (Data Packages) for insight projects on the Data Republic platform.

 How to create a Data Listing

-The steps for creating and publishing a data listing on Senate platform are:
+The steps for creating and publishing a data listing on the Data Republic platform are:

 Managing data requests from the Catalog

-- The data package and data package owner is automatically added to a project to discuss the data request with the Senate user via a Conversation in the project.
+The data package and data package owner is automatically added to a project to discuss the data request with the Data Republic platform user via a Conversation in the project.

-- The standard workflow for a project applies when a request to access data is submitted.
-The Senate user adds the data package from a Listing to their project; the package owner is automatically added to the project to discuss and review data requirements.
+The standard workflow for a project applies when a request to access data is submitted.
+The Data Republic platform user adds the data package from a Listing to their project; the package owner is automatically added to the project to discuss and review data requirements.

-- The Senate user creates and submits a data license to request access data for permitted use.
+The Data Republic platfom user creates and submits a data license to request access data for permitted use.

-- If the data license is approved by all data owners, a request can be made to provision the data in a secure Discovery Workspace for analysis.
+If the data license is approved by all data owners, a request can be made to provision the data in a secure Workspace for analysis.

-- Data Republic will perform a release check prior to approving any requests to extract data off Senate.
+Data Republic will perform a release check prior to approving any requests to extract data off the Data Republic platform.
 Approved output can be downloaded from a link provided to the licensee in a Conversation within the project.